sdn9300/sdn9300/README.md

 <br/>

-​My background in literature trained me to analyze **complex narratives, decode underlying patterns, and critique established structures**.
+​My background in literature trained me to analyze complex narratives, decode underlying patterns, and critique established structures.
 When I **transitioned into Data Science**, I recognized that **data is simply another medium for mapping human behavior**—a dense narrative requiring precise interpretation.

 However, **analysis alone is passive**.
-To maximize its value, we must move from **interpreting data to building the systems that operationalize it.** As a ""Full-Stack AI Engineer"", my philosophy centers on **bridging data discovery with robust software architecture**.
+To maximize its value, we must move from **interpreting data to building the systems that operationalize it.** As a **Full-Stack AI Engineer**, my philosophy centers on **bridging data discovery with robust software architecture**.
 I don't just want to **forecast outcomes; I want to engineer the infrastructure that drives them.**

 <br/>